jnschalk/digibyte/doc/btc-upstream-merge.md

 2. Document & note every merge conflict of importance for future reference to look back on what has changed.
 Useful to learn updates, refactoring, and important changes that can be used to identify bugs when compiling or later on.
 There will be thousands of trivial name, date, documentation, and other non-essential merge conflicts.
 Go after these first.

-2.5 Commit Title recommendations for organization.
+3. Commit Title recommendations for organization.
 Idea is to leave a record easy for anyone to look back on later to see any potential merge issues that have been missed.
 Label commits starting with the 3 phases "PRE-MERGE:" "MERGE:" & and "COMPILER-FIX:" then include the names of files, the entire folder (if done folder by folder) or the type of functionality changing "Consensus, MultiAlgo, Subsidy, etc."

+4. The main merge should be titled something like "MAIN MERGE W/ ALL MERGE CONFLICTS" as it will have to be 1 giant commit in order to document all merge conflicts.

-3. Save all questionable merge conflicts till the end of this process, so everyone has a chance to review together.
+5. Save all questionable merge conflicts till the end of this process, so everyone has a chance to review together.
 Typically this has only been a few hundred critical merge conflicts in past mass merges.

-4. It is recommended to resolve merge conflicts file by file.
+6. It is recommended to resolve merge conflicts file by file.
 So developers can take on a specific file, fix merge conflicts, make the commit, and have others review it.
 It gets many more people involved and many more eyes on to prevent bugs.
 Think of it as taking one bite out of the elephant at a time.
 Take things file by file, commit by commit, merge conflict by merge conflict.
 The more it is broken down, the easier it is for others to help and to reflect back on later when issues arise.

 Key Areas to look out for Merge Conflict / Compiler Bugs: